 Location Found:: Abroad.

 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

 Caste System It should be noted that reguli are a flexible culture - while their variants have specialties, it is not unheard of for them to venture outside the norm of their kind.
 This may earn some disdain from others who limit themselves to their defined specialty, but this is not grounds for exile or some sort of heresy, simply an odd choice that often raises eyebrows.

 Lucky Charms Honored worship of Zeldrima is held by every reguli, regardless of clan, and often is the point of many a token gift: lucky charms, tokens, and trinkets have symbols and runes sacred to the goddess of luck carved in them, and are carried with great importance by the holders of such.
 In reguli pairbondings, the giving of luck rings symbolizes the desire for long and lucky lives together, and many reguli and buried clasping these rings in their paws when they die.

 Odd Colors Most of any reguli clan will affect the colors of their animal shapes; however, rare and off colors are always possible, though the views on these vary from clan to clan and individual to individual.
 However, many reguli will often dye patterns into their fur or braid longer hair for fashion (in the case of those variants with enough fur to do so).

-Species info credited to JPG.
+Species info credited to JPG and Fyfergrund.

 Appearance Reguli differ wildly in appearance depending on the clan they come from, but always appear to be vaguely humanoid and of short stature with animalistic features covering much of their bodies.
 Most, though similar to xeriin, look more like smaller, bipedal versions of their rodent affinity than their xeriin cousins often do.